CAWaterBoardDataCenter/DWRAT_DataScraping/ReadMe.md

 subfolders, which just contain placeholder scripts–the actual scripts have yet to be written.

-- *Documentation*: This folder will contain relevant emails, PDFs, Word Documents and other files containing instructions or information about the project.
+- *Documentation*: This folder contains SharePoint links to relevant documentation (spreadsheets, Word documents, emails, etc), as well as HTML snippets from webpages that we're scraping.

 - *InputData:* This folder just contains the output CSV from the GIS pre-processing steps, which serves as the input file for the R